Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 (To be completely explicit, we also need to assume some regularity of the distribution around this lower bound too).

 This means that the distribution ratio of the empirical minima will not exhibits the infinite moments of the ratio of two Gaussians.
-Without this issue, our estimator should have a lesser variance.
+Without this issue, our estimator should have less variance.

 However, we cannot use Gaussian confidence intervals for the empirical minima.
 Moreover, estimating the confidence interval for the
 Weibull distribution is more complex.
-Since you are mostly interested in corroborating our previous result, we are bypassing the computation of those confidence intervals.
+Since we are mostly interested in corroborating our previous result, we are bypassing the computation of those confidence intervals.